-- First offense in a student's high school career: The student shall be suspended from competing or performing in any school-sanctioned activity for one year.
-Days counted include 12 calendar months beginning the date the student is notified of suspension. - Second offense in a student's high school career: The student shall be suspended from competing or performing in any school-sanctioned activity for one year.
-Days counted include 12 calendar months beginning the date the student is notified of suspension. - Reduction of suspension times: A student can reduce the suspension time for first and second offenses by registering for an approved education course and providing documentation from the approved program that he/she will participate in the course.
+• First offense in a student's high school career: The student shall be suspended from competing or performing in any school-sanctioned activity for one year.
+Days counted include 12 calendar months beginning the date the student is notified of suspension.

+• Second offense in a student's high school career: The student shall be suspended from competing or performing in any school-sanctioned activity for one year.
+Days counted include 12 calendar months beginning the date the student is notified of suspension.

+• Reduction of suspension times: A student can reduce the suspension time for first and second offenses by registering for an approved education course and providing documentation from the approved program that he/she will participate in the course.
 Student will be required to submit evidence of course completion and shall continue to attend practices/participate in the activity during the period of suspension if approved by the Activity Leader.
 First and second offenses can be reduced further if a student self-reports to the Activity Director or designee within 48 hours of the incident and completes the approved education course.
-First offenses are reduced to 30 days with the approved education course or 20 days with self-report and the course.
-Second offenses are reduced to 60 days with the approved education course or 50 days with self-report and the course.
+First offenses are reduced to 30 days with the approved education course or 50 days with self-report and the course.